AdS/CFT Correspondence with a 3D Black Hole Simulator: The model

-{\bf \em The model:--} We want to encode the behaviour of a 3D Dirac fermion in black hole geometry by employing a square lattice of fermions with position dependent tunnelling couplings.
-First, we employ a rotationally symmetric gravitational field with line element
+We now construct a universal simulator of 3D Dirac fermion in arbitrary black hole geometry.
+This simulator consists of a square lattice of fermions with position-dependent tunneling couplings.
+For simplicity, we employ a rotationally symmetric gravitational field with line element